seagle0128/doom-modeline/README.md

 ;; Please refer to https://github.com/bbatsov/projectile/issues/657.
 (setq doom-modeline-buffer-file-name-style 'truncate-upto-project)

-;; Whether show `all-the-icons' or not (if nil nothing will be showed).
+;; Whether display icons or not (if nil nothing will be showed).
 (setq doom-modeline-icon t)

-;; Whether show the icon for major mode.
+;; Whether display the icon for major mode.
 It respects `doom-modeline-icon'.
 (setq doom-modeline-major-mode-icon t)

 ;; Display color icons for `major-mode'.
 It respects `all-the-icons-color-icons'.
-(setq doom-modeline-major-mode-color-icon nil)
+(setq doom-modeline-major-mode-color-icon t)

 ;; Whether display minor modes or not.
 Non-nil to display in mode-line.
 (setq doom-modeline-minor-modes nil)